Bren2010/msp/README.md

 a secret into several *shares* that are then distributed to *parties* or *users*.
 (Have you heard of [Shamir's Secret Sharing](http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing)?
 It's like that.)

-Unlike Sharmir's Secret Sharing, MSPs allow *arbitrary monotone access structures*.
+Unlike Shamir's Secret Sharing, MSPs allow *arbitrary monotone access structures*.
 An access structure is just a boolean predicate on a set of users that tells us whether or not that set is allowed to recover the secret.
 A monotone access structure is the same thing, but with the invariant that adding